 When the brains of individuals with frontal lobe dementia are studied after death, the types of microscopic abnormalities that are seen are typically of two kinds.
 The first type is called Non-specific focal degeneration and the second is labeled Pick's disease.
-Non-specific focal degeneration accounts for 80% of cases of frontal lobe dementia.
+Non-specific focal degeneration accounts for 80 percent of cases of frontal lobe dementia.
 It is called "non specific" because there are no abnormal particles that are identifiable-only evidence that brain cells have been eliminated.
-Pick's disease, which accounts for 20% of cases of frontal lobe dementia, is identified under the microscope by abnormal particles called "Pick bodies," named after the neurologist who first observed them.
+Pick's disease, which accounts for 20 percent of cases of frontal lobe dementia, is identified under the microscope by abnormal particles called "Pick bodies," named after the neurologist who first observed them.

 How Does it Affect the Brain?